Close

 • Roof-to-wall intersections at garages, dormers, and wall returns.

-• Penetrations where vent boots, flashing, and seal details must hold long-term.
+• Penetrations where boots and flashing integration must hold long-term.

-• Edges and corners where uplift pressure and wind-driven spray are stronger.
+• Edges and corners where uplift pressure and spray are stronger.

-• Low-slope transitions at porches or tie-ins where water moves more slowly and details matter more.
+• Low-slope transitions at porches and tie-ins where details matter more.

 Installation Process & Timeline: What a Professional Workflow Looks Like

-1. Inspection and documentation of slopes, transitions, and visible leak indicators.
+1. Inspection and photo documentation of slopes, transitions, and leak indicators.

 2. Scope planning with options for materials, ventilation, and perimeter details.